 Reclaim sparks debate.

-Let’s start with the positive side.
+Start with the practical side.

-Then there’s the economic factor.
+There is also the economic factor.

-Now for the downsides.
+Now the downsides.

-So, is reclaim worth saving?
+So is reclaim worth saving?

 Best Methods to Collect Reclaim